Language recognition using pytextcat

-The home page of the package TextCat is found at several locations.
+The home page of the original perl-based package TextCat is found at several locations.

 .
 The Groningen home page also includes links to a background article, a list of supported languages coming with the tools, and also a list of competitors.
 Here's also another link to a demo page, with e-mail address of the author.